curbengh/curbengh.github.io/source/_posts/aliexpress-no-login-firefox.md

 That's how the whitelist works on the extension; you add the domain of the iframe not the page's domain.
 After you add it to the list, refresh the page and you should see the login.

 {% cloudinary 20190228/login.png %}

+**Edit:** AliExpress has a new login which pop-up on the home page.
+However, it does not work even with the above workaround.

+{% cloudinary 20190228/invalid-login.png %}

+I found the new login is shown if you use aliexpress.com, but sometimes it does not, it is kinda random.

+{% cloudinary 20190228/new-login.png %}

+Use www.aliexpress.com to revert it to the previous method.
+When you mouse-over the right corner, it should looks like this,

+{% cloudinary 20190228/old-login.png %}

+If that does not work, the last resort is to use the direct login page https://login.aliexpress.com/express/mulSiteLogin.htm